MakairaIO/storefront-starter-kit/README.md

 #### <a id="add-colors"></a>3.2.1 Colors

-To add your own colors, configure the `config/colors.json`.
+To add your own colors, configure `config/colors.json`.
 Each color has the following pattern:
 ```
   "Primary": {
     "value": "#4F5967",